DaSenf1860/fabricdatabricksunitycatalog/README.md

 To do so go to your Fabric Lakehouse and create a table shortcut.

 Choose ADLS Gen2 and build a connection.
 The only missing piece is to know the path where the Unity Catalog table´s delta files are actually stored.
-To do so either use the API, CLI or SDK of Databricks or navigate to the Data section within your Databricks and check the details section of the corresponding table.
+To do so either use the API, CLI or SDK of Databricks or navigate to the Catalog/Data section within your Databricks workspace and check the details section of the corresponding table.
 ![tabledetailsunity.png](media/tabledetailsunity.png)
 ![apicalls.png](media/apicalls.png)
+(The code can be found for the apicalls is also in this repo)

 Adjust the abfss-path to the corresponding https-path and you can complete the shortcut-setup.
 ![shortcutcreation1.png](media/shortcutcreation1.png)